Garrett Berry: 2024

 Berry signed for Palou Motorsport to contest the 2024 Eurocup-3 season.
-He came 7th and 9th in the non-championship round at MotorLand Aragón.
+He came seventh and ninth in the non-championship round at MotorLand Aragón.

-His only points finish came in the third race of the third round at Algarve International Circuit where he ended the race in ninth.
-Berry finished the drivers championship 21st with 2 points.
+Berry's only points finish came in the third race of the third round at Algarve International Circuit where he ended the race in ninth.
+He finished the drivers championship 21st with two points.

 2025

 Berry switched to French outfit Saintéloc Racing for his campaign in both the 2025 Eurocup-3 season and the Eurocup-3 Spanish Winter Championship, where he contested the latter only in the second round, and achieved a sole point in the third race after being disqualified in the first two races, finishing 20th overall in the championship.